 The predominant question the group tries to answer: How can you use computational techniques to make complex natural systems tractable?

-CSL positions itself in the research theme Computational Science with clear links to AI and People, Science & Technology.
+CSL positions itself in the research theme Computational Science with clear links to AI and People, Society & Technology.

 The mission of the Computer Vision research group is to study core computer vision technologies and in particular colour processing, 3D reconstruction, object recognition, and human-behaviour analysis.